 The first requirement for design of such an ambitious roadway project (and the "environment" portion of PD&E) is to meet the provisions of the National Environmental Policy Act (NEPA).
 A TRIP grant with a 50%-50% match has been approved by the Board of County Commissioners and FDOT to fund the PD&E study.
-A Request for Qualifications (RFQ) has been prepared by staff, and has been reviewed by FDOT.
-A request for additional surtax funding in the amount of \$300,000 has been approved by the Committee and Board to complete the matching and administration requirements for the grant.
+A Request for Qualifications (RFQ) was prepared by staff, reviewed by FDOT, and three consultants responded.
+A request for additional surtax funding in the amount of \$300,000 was approved by the Committee and Board to complete the matching for the grant and to cover administrative expenses.
+A committee recommendation for consultant will go to the board soon for final selection of the consultant.

-Revenues Expenditures \$0 Pending Remaining \$300,000 Surtax Revenues \$3,003 0 \$296,997 Surtax \$750,196 Grant Revenues \$0 Grant \$750,196 Grant \$500,000 Other Revenues \$0 Other \$500,000 Other \$1,550,196 Total Revenues \$3,003 Total Expenses \$1,547,193 Total Remaining Project Balan \$1,547,193 nce % Funding Spe 0% nt % Project Comp 1% lete
+Revenues Expenditures Pending Remaining \$300.000 Surtax Revenues \$3,168 - \$296,832 Surtax . , Grant Revenues Grant \$750,196 Other Revenues + - Other \$500,000 Total Revenues ÷ - Total Expenses Total Remaining Project Balan \$1,547,028 ce % Funding Spe 0% ent % Project Comp 1% lete